tschroter/giphouse.github.io/courses/2016-spring.md

 Available devices
 -----------------
 GiPHouse has a device pool for its employees.
-If you want to borrow a device for a day, go to Simone''s office at M1.0.06 for the key of the locker.
+If you want to borrow a device for a day, go to Simone's office at M1.0.06 for the key of the locker.

 These are the available devices: